 The Greenway Trail along the South Platte River

 This paved bike trail follows the South Platte River for almost 30 miles, connecting a necklace of riverside parks.
 Since much of Denver's early history occurred along this river, the Colorado Historical Society has erected more than 20 large historic signs that use photos and illustrations to tell the story of the area.
 There are markers alongside the trail describing the Native Americans who once lived here, as well plaques dealing with wildlife and birds.
 There are historic plaques for dinosaurs and the geologic history of the area, as well as ones dealing with the railroads, trolleys, explorers, mountain men, soldiers and farmers that at one time or another traveled beside the South Platte River.

-- Confluence Park: Denver was founded at this site; today, kayaks can be seen in the man-made rapids of the park.
-Nearby is My Brother’s Bar, the only bar still operating that was once frequented by Jack Kerouac, Neal Cassady and others from the Beat Generation.
-Elitch Gardens Theme and Water Park, the Downtown Aquarium, the Children’s Museum and Sports Authority Field at Mile High are all located along the bike path.
+Confluence Park: Denver was founded at this site; today there kayaks can be seen in the man-made rapids of the park.
+Nearby is My Brother's Bar, the only bar still operating that was once frequented by Jack Kerouac, Neal Cassidy and others from the Beat Generation.
+Elitch Gardens Theme & Water Park, the Downtown Aquarium, the Children's Museum of Denver and Sports Authority Field at Mile High are all located along the bike path.

-- Hudson Gardens: Beautiful private gardens are located along the bike path along with an exciting outdoor garden railway and gorgeous garden walks.
+Hudson Gardens: Beautiful private gardens are located along the bike path and features an exciting outdoor garden railway and gorgeous garden walks.
 The Gardens operates a riverside café for bikers and hikers with coffees, drinks and deserts.

 Cherry Creek Bike Path